Ocramoi/torrent-search/README.md

 `Search: Night of the Living Dead` \<RET\>

+# Tips
+- To directly download the selected magnet, you can just pipe the output to a bitTorrent client as such:

+`$ torrent-search Night of the Living Dead | xargs <bitTorrent client>`

 # TODO
 - [x] Show file size
 - [x] Show amount of seeders